pringyy/OGRE/INSTALLATIONGUIDE.md

 python manage.py migrate
 ```
-*If this does not work make sure you are in the correct directory*
+*If this does not work make sure you are in the correct directory.*

 **Step 2.6**: Now you will be able to run the Django server using:
 ```